 How much time will it take to serve as a CA?

 On average, the CA position will likely consume about 10 hours per week serving on duty, attending and facilitating meetings, planning and executing events and responding to the needs of residents.
-CAs who are involved with other campus employment or leadership opportunities are expected to place the CA position as a first priority after academic commitments.
+CAs cannot have additional on-campus employment.
+CAs involved with other campus employment or leadership opportunities are expected to speak to their CA before accepting the position.
 CAs are also expected to spend adequate time within their sections and residence halls to be visible, available and accessible to students in the community.

 What is the compensation for a CA?